 Health regions are subprovincial areas defined by provincial departments of health.
 In some cases, those definitions may split dissemination areas or blocks between two or more health regions, but to simplify the coding here, each DA+BLK has been uniquely assigned to a single health region.
 Since each health region covers many DAs, most of which are not split, this simplification should have little effect on the number of events coded to each health region.
-The two-character HR code is only unique within a given province.
+The two-character HR code is only unique within a given province (HRuid=PR+HR).
 Where a province only uses a single digit to represent a health region, a zero has been added preceding that digit.
 Note that the definitions used were generally those in effect on 31 December 2007, but the definitions may be changed by provinces at any time, particularly in provinces without a long history of producing data by health region.
-See Appendix H1 for a summary of health regions by province and type, and Appendix H3 for a complete list of health regions.
+See Appendix H1 for lists of health regions by province and type.
 File HRNAM07 shows the name of each HR, including unofficial descriptive names for unnamed HRs.
+The 16 Health Service Delivery Areas in BC roll up to 5 Regional Health Authorities, which are designated by the first digit of the Health Region code.
+IF PR='59' THEN RHAUId=PR||SUBSTR(HR,1,1); / uid FOR BC RHA /